LimeBlast/long-haul/_posts/2019-04-16-my-first-commission.md

 Mind you, depending on the application of a project, it may be preferable to hide all fasteners of this nature - but as this is just a functional tool, and the first time I've ever built something of this nature, I'm sure I'll be forgiven some visible brads.

-## Still to do
+## ~~Still to do~~

-Just about the only thing currently missing from the build is the tension rod which goes into the slot.
-I have a suitable piece of wood for this, and Emma is going to bring some bolts, washers, and wing nuts with her, so a quick hole in the end of the wood to accept the head of the bolt, affixed with some gorilla glue, should work nicely.
+~~Just about the only thing currently missing from the build is the tension rod which goes into the slot.
+I have a suitable piece of wood for this, and Emma is going to bring some bolts, washers, and wing nuts with her, so a quick hole in the end of the wood to accept the head of the bolt, affixed with some gorilla glue, should work nicely.~~

+<ins>See [update](#update) below.</ins>

 ## Conclusion